Can a Philadelphia PA Getaway Make American History Entertaining? And Pleasurable? Absolutely!

 Be in the “Room where it happened” on this 20 minute tour of Independence Hall.
 “It” in this case is the signing of both the Declaration of Independence and the U.S. Constitution.

 It took nine months for the US Constitution to be ratified and adopted into law, in 1788.
 Open daily 9-5.
-Tours every 15 minutes – last one 4:45.
-Tickets must be obtained online for a $1 fee.
+Guided tours every 15 minutes – last one 4:45.
+Get tickets online.

 TOUR: Congress Hall

-Although George Washington was first inaugurated at Federal Hall in New York City, his second term inauguration took place in this sturdy brick building next to Independence Hall.
+Although George Washington was first inaugurated at Federal Hall in New York City, his second term inauguration took place in this sturdy brick building next to Independence Hall, Congress Hall.

 John Adams also took the oath of office here, but, according to our very entertaining guide, that was no sure thing.
 The struggle, after America won its Independence, was to “take one good idea and turn it into reality.”
 That good idea?
 The U.S. Constitution.